code-with-amitk/Code-examples/System-Design/Concepts/MOM_ESB/Apache_Kafka/README.md

 ## Kafka
 - Kafka(written in Java) is open source project

+<a name=terms></a>
+## Terms
+- _Producer_ Publishes messages to a Topic.
+- _Consumer_ Registers/Subscribes to a Topic and reads messages as they become available.
+- _Topic_ A named channel/queue.
+- _Broker_ A Kafka server that manages one or more Topics.
+- _Offset_ A unique ID for a message within a Partition.
+This is how Kafka maintains the ordering and sequencing of messages.

 <a name=usecases></a>
 ## Kafka Application/Use Cases
 <a name=usecases></a>
 ### 1. Messaging
 Kafka can working as MOM